erciomunoz/academic-kickstart-1/content/home/experience.md

   location = "Washington DC"
   date_start = "2016-03-01"
   date_end = "2016-08-30"
-  description = """Work on pension knowledge adquisition."""
+  description = """Provided research assistance for a project related to pension knowledge acquisition using a longitudinal survey."""

 [[experience]]
   title = "Economic and Financial Analyst at the Research Division"